 Construction projects that utilize the CWSRF must adhere to a number of federal requirements because the program receives funds from the federal government.
 These requirements include: completing an environmental review prior to construction; following the requirements of the Disadvantaged Business Enterprise (DBE) program; adhering to the Davis-Bacon and Related Acts (DBRA); and maintaining compliance with the American Iron and Steel (AIS) requirements.
 NHDES will work closely with the loan recipient, engineer, and contractor(s) to ensure compliance with the applicable requirements.
 Please visit the State Revolving Loan Fund page for additional information.

 NHDES requires certifications to document project requirements and milestones.
 These include: cost and effectiveness analysis, fiscal sustainability plan development, substantial completion, final completion, initiation of operation, and project performance.
 Program staff assist in collecting these certifications, where applicable, as they monitor projects funded by the CWSRF.

-Loan recipients can request disbursement of funds for project costs once a CWSRF loan agreement has been executed and approved by Governor and Council.
+CWSRF loan recipients can request disbursement of funds for eligible project costs once a financial assistance agreement has been executed and approved by Governor and Council.
 Recipients must submit a disbursement request package to NHDES to receive loan funds, which includes the Disbursement Request Form, Disbursement Request Checklist, and all required attachments as listed in the disbursement request checklist.